DevExpress/testcafe-studio-docs/documentation/getting-started/README.md

 6. Click the ![Stop recording](../../images/getting-started/stop-recording-icon.png) button on the **Test Editor**'s toolbar to stop the recording.

- > If add the assertion when the recording is stopped, you can enter the assertion's parameters only manually.
+ > If you add the assertion when the recording is stopped, you can enter the assertion's parameters only manually.
 The element picker, property list, and assertion's status verification are available only during recording.

 ## Run the Test